jackofalllanguages/jackofalllanguages.github.io/_posts/2017-03-25-Planning-for-language-learning-success.md

 Congratulations, you now have a solid language learning plan that is Integrated into your life goals but is specific enough to help you know what you need to do today to make progress.

+# Resources

+You can download a free language planning worksheet [here](/assets/LanguageLearningPlanningTool.docx) to help you start your language learning planning so you can have clear goals that is right for you.